 Ben Dubin-Thaler, Ph.D., Founder and Executive Director, created the BioBus in 2008 after completing his Ph.D. in Biology as well as his B.A. in Physics and Mathematics at Columbia University.
 “Dr. Ben,” as he is known to students aboard the BioBus, started BioBus as an experiment to test his hypothesis that, given the opportunity to use research-microscopes to perform hands-on experiments, anyone would be excited about science and want to do more.
 Ben and his team create a new kind of laboratory space that is empowering, accessible, un-intimidating, and that facilitates scientific engagement amongst populations historically underrepresented in science professions.
 Ben, now a recognized nonprofit and science education leader who is regularly invited to speak and consult for other organizations, hopes to create a future in which people from all cultures and backgrounds have equal opportunities to practice and understand science.
-Ben is a former president of the Mobile Lab Coalition.
+Ben is a former Mobile Lab Coalition board member.

 Sarah Weisberg, M.Sci., Chief Scientist, climbed on board the BioBus in 2010 after completing a Master’s of Science degree in Cell Biology at the Weizmann Institute of Science in Israel.
 There, she was trained as an independent research scientist.
 Sarah’s work has been presented at a number of scientific conferences and published in several journals.
 Prior to moving to Israel, Sarah graduated Magna Cum Laude, Phi Beta Kappa from Harvard College with a degree in Biology and Linguistics.
 Sarah has been a teacher and social justice advocate since her youth, working at food pantries and tutoring programs from elementary school and running an in-prison education program in college.
 Sarah believes wholly in the BioBus mission and works on all aspects of the program -- from teaching and writing curricula to strategic planning and fundraising to learning how to drive and maintain a 1974 diesel bus (with no power steering).
-Sarah is the current president of the Mobile Lab Coalition.
+Sarah is the current Chair of the Board of the Mobile Lab Coalition.

 Contact Sarah Weisberg at email@example.com